Mikhail Oktan: Fate

 Little is known about Oktan's fate following the recapture of Babruysk, save for that he was a participant in the suppression of the Warsaw Uprising.
+He signed his last publication in Rech on November 5, 1944.
+All further information about him is unconfirmed; he never appeared at any meetings of the Committee for the Liberation of the Peoples of Russia and was not mentioned in German documents since late 1944.

 In the winter of 1944-1945, Oktan was stated by informants to have been spotted in Berlin on multiple occasions.
 It has additionally been stated that Oktan was spotted in Frankfurt in 1947, though Dallin states that nothing is known of his fate beyond that.
 Soviet newspaper Gomelskaya Pravda alleged in July 1944 that Oktan, along with Barysaw's mayor, Stanislaŭ Stankievič (who was not captured, but escaped and died in exile in 1980), was captured by Soviet forces.

-Author John Loftus claimed in his book The Belarus Secret that Oktan was a naturalised United States citizen after the founding of the Office of Special Investigations in 1979, and that the OSI was pursuing his denaturalisation.
+Author John Loftus claimed in his book America's Nazi Secret that Oktan was a naturalised United States citizen after the founding of the Office of Special Investigations in 1979, and that the OSI was pursuing his denaturalisation.
 Loftus additionally claimed that Oktan was working for Mykola Lebed at the time of OSI's investigation.
 However, these claims remain unconfirmed.